7 Days Round trip

 with proud basque traditions."

 It was a Sunday and really difficult to find a parking lot so we continued to Zarautz and had lunch there at a beach restaurant.
 Not the best meal we have had.
 Zarautz was not much to see either except for the long beach.

 Next stop is San Sebastian where you will stay for three nights.

 There are a lot of hotels along the promenade by the beach La Concha.
 They are all quite expensive though.
 Hotel SANSEbay has a perfect location in the old town by the beach.

-That worked just fine since we had a car, but if you want to feel some of the city pulse you should definately stay in San Sebastian.
-We had also been to San Sebastian before which was part of the reason for staying a little outside.
+That worked just fine since we had a car, but if you want to feel some of the city´s pulse you should definately stay in San Sebastian.
+We had also been to San Sebastian before and were curious about the countryside which was also one reason for staying a little outside.

 San Sebastian is a popular resort with about 200 000 inhabitants.
 It has a very charming old town with narrow streets passing by beautiful houses, a lovely promenade along the beach of La Concha (shell in Spanish).
-And it is the food capital of Spain, some would say the world!
+It is also the food capital of Spain, some would say the world!

-We did a mistake being in San Sebastian on a Monday and then all the best restaurants are closed.
-But since you are here for two days you will be sure of that at least one of them will not be a Monday!
-And we realized that even on Mondays there are plenty of restaurants open.
+We did a mistake being in San Sebastian on a Monday and then all the more famous restaurants are closed.
+But since you are here for two days at least one of them will not be a Monday!
+We also realized that even on a Monday there are plenty of restaurants open.